specialprocedures/igdr.ch/content/posts/cop.md

 {{< responsive-iframe src="/charts/cop/climate_pre_post_glasgow.html" width="636" height="600" >}}
 </div>

+2025 has been an unprecedented year of shocks and setbacks, with an incredibly crowded media landscape.
+Going into 2026, the climate movement will need to redouble its efforts to regain lost ground, but it is coming from a much stronger position than just five years ago.

-## The COP effect is fading, but year-round coverage is stronger than ever
+### The COP effect is fading, but year-round coverage is increasing
-This year has been a [difficult COP](https://www.politico.com/newsletters/politico-nightly/2025/11/21/the-sad-sorry-state-of-cop-).
-Recent years have also seen COPs taking place in some of the world's largest fossil fuel-producing countries, one of which fresh out of a [war of territorial expansion](https://en.wikipedia.org/wiki/Second_Nagorno-Karabakh_War).
+This year has been a [difficult COP](https://www.politico.com/newsletters/politico-nightly/2025/11/21/the-sad-sorry-state-of-cop-), which feels like the new normal.

+Recent years have seen COPs taking place in some of the world's largest fossil fuel-producing countries, one of which fresh out of a [war of territorial expansion](https://en.wikipedia.org/wiki/Second_Nagorno-Karabakh_War).
+The Americans are out, delegates are divided, and business interests are everywhere.

-COP remains central to international efforts to stop climate change, but the reduced "COP effect" may have as much to do with coverage shifting outside of COP season.
+COPs defined by questionable hosting choices, high-profile abstentions, fossil fuel lobbying and watered-down agreements are less able to find footing in an increasingly-crowded news agenda.

+This doesn't mean however, that the media has given up on climate change.
+The reduced "COP effect" may merely signal that COP is simply becoming less central to reporting.

 <div class="responsive-chart-desktop">
 {{< responsive-iframe src="/charts/cop/cop_effect_grouped.html" width="636" height="400" >}}